blahcat/blahcat.github.io/content/2018-03-11-fuzzing-arbitrary-functions-in-elf-binaries.md

 But nothing ever being perfect, there are obviously also cons:

   - need to code almost every fuzzer (so only for C/C++ coding people)
-  - specific edge cases you might need to consider (beware of memleaks!!)
+  - specific edge cases you might need to consider (beware of memory leaks!!)
   - we must determine the function prototype.
 This is easy when the source code is open (FOSS projects), but black-box binaries may require some prior reversing.
 Tools like [Binary Ninja](https://binary.ninja) Commercial